BenFro21/Jeopardy/README.md

 ## Planning
   # MVP User Stories
   - As a user I want to click on any of the clues in whatever category I like
-  - As a user I would like the gameboard to pre-populate with clues and categories so i can play right away.
+  - As a user I would like the gameboard to pre-populate with clues and categories so I can play right away.
   - As a user I want the clue to take up the size of the gameboard and be clear to read
-  - As a user I want a area to submit my answer to said clue
+  - As a user I want an area to submit my answer to said clue
-  - As a user I want to see if my answer was correct or wrong after submitting my answer
+  - As a user I want to see if my answer was correct or incorrect after submitting my answer
   - As a user I want to see the correct answer if my answer was wrong
   - As a user I want to see my score update as I answer clues
   - As a user I want to reset the game